IBSim/VirtualLab/docs/source/examples/hive.rst

 * 'HIVE'
 * 'Pancake'

 *CoilDisplacement* dictates the x, y and z components of the displacement of the coil with respect to the sample.
 The z-component indicates the gap between the upper surface of the sample and the coil and must be positive.
-The x and y components indicate the coil's offset about the centre of the sample.
+The x and y components indicate the coil's offset about the centre of the sample, see :numref:`Fig. %s <HIVE_Params>`.

 *Frequency* is used by **ERMES** to produce a range of EM results, such as the Electric field (E), the Current density (J) and Joule heating.
 These results are stored in the sub-directory *PreAster* within the simulation directory.